jpetazzo/intro-to-docker/slides/Connecting_Containers_With_Links/Body.md

     http://<yourHostIP>:<port>

 <!SLIDE>
-# More about our link - Environment variables
+# Links and environment variables

-In addition to the DNS information, Docker will automatically set environment variables in our container, giving extra details about the link.
+In addition to the DNS information, Docker will automatically set environment variables in our container, giving extra details about the linked container.

-Let's see that information:

     @@@ Sh
     $ docker run --link datastore:redis alpine env